amundsen-io/rfcs/rfcs/039-table-checks-frontend-component.md

 While Amundsen is not currently building unit tests for data, we can empower our users by allowing integrations with a generic external data quality service.
 Exposing the status of data quality checks in Amundsen can give users an at-a-glance summary of the table's quality.
 This can help a user to quickly decide if they want to use this table.

+While we would like to eventually incorporate Data Quality Checks as a first-class

 ## Product Details
 Users will see a new section on the left panel of the Table Details page titled `Data Quality Checks`.
 There will be